88-degrees/Book-of-Changes/appendix05s1.md

 'The greatest service is done for [**Dì**](https://zh.wikipedia.org/wiki/帝) in **Kūn ☷**;' [Yáng Wànlǐ](https://en.wikipedia.org/wiki/Yang_Wanli) (of our twelfth century, but earlier than [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi)) says: -- '**Kūn ☷** is a minister or servant. [**Dì**](https://zh.wikipedia.org/wiki/帝) is his ruler, All that a ruler has to do with his minister is to require his service.'
 'On the struggles in **Qián ☰**' he says: -- '**Qián ☰** is the trigram of the north-west, when the `yīn` influence is growing strong and the `yáng` diminishing.'

-The 'purity' predicated in paragraph 9 of things in **Xùn ☴**, was <sub>[p.
-427](#p-427)</sub> explained by [Zhèng Xuán](https://en.wikipedia.org/wiki/Zheng_Xuan) (郑玄) (our second century) as equivalent to 'newness,' referring to the brightness of all things in the light of spring and summer.
+The 'purity' predicated in paragraph 9 of things in **Xùn ☴**, was explained by [Zhèng Xuán](https://en.wikipedia.org/wiki/Zheng_Xuan) (郑玄) (our second century) [as equivalent to 'newness,'](#p-427) referring to the brightness of all things in the light of spring and summer.
 On 'all things receive from the earth their fullest nourishment' the same `Yáng`, quoted above, says: -- 'The earth performs the part of a mother, All things are its children.
 What a mother has to do for her children is simply to nourish them.'

 <a name="fn_291"></a>[427:VI](#fr_291) Chapter VI is the sequel of the preceding.
 There ought to have been some mention of [Shén](https://en.wiktionary.org/wiki/神#Chinese) or, Spirit' in chapter 5.
 It is the first character in this chapter, and the two characters that follow show that it is here resumed for the purpose of being explained.
 As it does not occur in chapter 5, we must suppose that the author of it here brings forward and explains the idea of it that was in his mind.
 Many of the commentators recognise this, -- e. g.
 [Liáng Yín](https://ctext.org/wiki.pl?if=en&res=52419) (梁寅), as quoted in the Introduction, [Figure I](later_heaven.jpg).

 Two other peculiarities in the style of the chapter are pointed out and explained (after a fashion) by [Cuī Jǐng](https://ctext.org/library.pl?if=en&file=60350&page=90) (崔憬) (earlier, probably, than the Sòng dynasty): -- 'The action of six of the trigrams is described, but no mention is made of **Qián ☰** or **Kūn ☷**.
-But <sub>[p.
-428](#p-428)</sub> heaven and earth do nothing, and yet do everything; hence they are able to perfect the spirit-like subtilty of the action of thunder, wind, and the other things.
+But [heaven and earth do nothing](#p-428), and yet do everything; hence they are able to perfect the spirit-like subtilty of the action of thunder, wind, and the other things.
 (Moreover), we have the trigram **Gèn ☶** mentioned, the only one mentioned by its name, instead of our reading "mountains," The reason is, that the putting in motion, the scattering, the parching, and the moistening, are all the palpable effects of thunder, wind, fire, and water.
 But what is ascribed to **Gèn ☶**, the ending and the recommencing all things, is not so evident of mountains.
 On this account the name of the trigram is given, while the things in nature represented by the trigrams are given in those other cases.
 The style suitable in each case is employed.'

 <a name="fn_292"></a>[428:VII](#fr_292) Chapter VII mentions the attributes, called also the 'virtues,' of the different trigrams.
 It is not easy to account for the qualities--'their nature and feelings' -- ascribed to them.
 [Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda) (孔颖达) says: -- '**Qián ☰** is represented by heaven, which revolves without ceasing, and so it is the symbol of strength; **Kūn ☷** by the earth, which receives docilely the action of heaven, and so it is the symbol of docility; **Zhèn ☳** by thunder, which excites and moves all things, and so it is the symbol of what produces movement; **Xùn ☴** by Wind, which enters everywhere, and so it is the symbol of penetration; **Kǎn ☵** by water, found in a place perilous and precipitous, and the name is explained accordingly; **Lí ☲** by fire, and fire is sure to lay hold of things, and so it is the symbol of being attached to; **Gèn ☶** by a mountain, the mass of which is still and arrests progress, and so it is the symbol of stoppage or arrest; and **Duì ☱** by a lake or marsh, which moistens all things, and so it is the symbol of satisfaction.'

 The [Kāng Xī](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors consider this explanation of the qualities of the trigrams to be unsatisfactory, and certainly it has all the appearance of an e x post facto account.
 They prefer the views of the philosopher [Shào Yōng](https://en.wikipedia.org/wiki/Shao_Yong) (邵雍) (of our eleventh century), which is based on the arrangement of the undivided and divided lines in the figures.
 This to me is more unsatisfactory than the other.
-The editors say, <sub>[p.
-429](#p-429)</sub> moreover, that [Shào](https://en.wikipedia.org/wiki/Shao_Yong)'s account of the three `yáng` trigrams, **Zhèn ☳**, **Kǎn ☵**, and **Gèn ☶** is correct, and that of the three `yīn`, **Xùn ☴**, **Lí ☲**, and **Duì ☱** incorrect; but this would be based on [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou)'s arrangement, which does not appear to have place here.
+The [editors say](#p-429), moreover, that [Shào](https://en.wikipedia.org/wiki/Shao_Yong)'s account of the three `yáng` trigrams, **Zhèn ☳**, **Kǎn ☵**, and **Gèn ☶** is correct, and that of the three `yīn`, **Xùn ☴**, **Lí ☲**, and **Duì ☱** incorrect; but this would be based on [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou)'s arrangement, which does not appear to have place here.

 <a name="fn_293"></a>[429:VIII](#fr_293) Chapter VIII.
 In the Great Appendix, [p.
 383](appendix03s2.md#p-383), it is said that [Fú-xī](https://en.wikipedia.org/wiki/Fuxi), in making his trigrams, was guided by 'the consideration of things apart from his own person.'
 Of such things we have a specimen here.
 The creatures are assigned, in their classes, to the different trigrams, symbolising the ideas in the last chapter.
 We must not make any difference of sex in translating their names.